 Armon practices all types of intellectual property law, with a focus on both patent litigation and prosecution in the mechanical and electrical technology areas.
-Armon honed his intellectual property skills at well-known firms such as Finnegan before joining CMB and Apex.
+Before joining CMB, Armon honed his intellectual property skills at high-powered law firms that specialize in intellectual property.

 Armon’s practice before the U.S. Patent and Trademark Office includes drafting a number of successful petitions for inter partes review (IPR) and requests for reexamination, as well as handling traditional patent prosecution.
 He has experience influencing litigation or negotiations based on conducting trials before the Patent Trial and Appeal Board, which remains a popular tactic.
 On the prosecution side, Armon has drafted and prosecuted a wide variety of patent applications.
 He is well positioned to scope-out, build, and manage patent portfolios for sophisticated clients.

-In addition to counseling clients regarding patent prosecution in the USPTO, Armon also provides clients with legal opinions regarding patentability, freedom-to-operate, invalidity, and noninfringement issues.
+In addition to counseling clients regarding patent portfolios, Armon also provides clients with legal opinions regarding patentability, freedom-to-operate, invalidity, and noninfringement issues.
 He also guides clients through intellectual property litigations, provides IP valuation services, polices unauthorized use of client trademarks, and negotiates complex licensing agreements concerning intellectual property and other company assets.

 Bars / Courts Admitted: